AntidusPig/DungeonGame/README.md

 Turn-based combat, you have to defeat all the monsters to win.
 If everyone perish you lose the game.

 ### Tips:
-- Each character can have multiple actions in a turn.
-When every character cannot move anymore, the next turn starts.
+- Each character can perform multiple actions in a turn.
+The next turn starts when all their actions are finished.
 Our game can hold 3 characters at most.
-- Equipments can be used to gain additional damage or get less damage inflicted in combat.
+- Equipments can be used to gain more damage or receive less damage in combat.
 If a new equipment is used when you have a better one equipped, the old, better one is lost, so be careful!
-- Your character dies when at zero HP (health point)
+- The characters die at zero HP
-- To shoot an arrow, the character needs an arrow
+- To shoot an arrow, the characters need an arrow
-- Magic attack costs MP (magic point), so it may fail at low MP.
+- Magic attack costs MP, so it may fail at low MP.
 Increase your MP by drinking potions.
 - Currently selected target/character have its name **bolded**

 You can find the map of the cave in a png file around here.